sachinmodi51/AMBA-APB-PROTOCOL/README.md

 - digital mobile communication devices integrating control and signal-processing functions

 # AMBA Bus Architecture
 AMBA is a freely-available, open standard for the connection and management of functional blocks in a system-on-chip (SoC).
-It facilitates right-first-time development of multi-processor designs, with large numbers of controllers and peripherals
+It facilitates right-first-time development of multi-processor designs, with large numbers of controllers and peripherals.

 Three distinct buses are defined within the AMBA specification: